Dissecting the snake: the transition from localized patterns to isolated spikes in pattern formation systems: Snake to spike transition in two examples

-The top panel of Figure \ref{fig:political_crime} presents a two-parameter bifurcation diagram, using the same conventions and colors as the last example.The bifurcation diagram was essentially already present \cite{crimelloyd} (See Figure.~1(e) of that paper), but the transition between spikes and localized patterns illustrated the bottom panel of Figure \ref{fig:political_crime} was not analyzed.
+Figure \ref{fig:political_crime} presents a two-parameter bifurcation diagram, using the same conventions and colors as the last example.
+The bifurcation diagram was essentially already present \cite{crimelloyd} (See Figure.~1(e) of that paper), but the transition between spikes and localized patterns illustrated the bottom panel of Figure \ref{fig:political_crime} was not analyzed.
 Note how, qualitatively speaking, the scenario observed here is identical to that in the previous example.